tunakasif/cookiecutter-pypackage/README.md

 The `Makefile` provides a set of commands to streamline project setup and maintenance.
 Key commands include:

-- `make install`: Initialize the project, install dependencies, and set up pre-commit hooks.
+- `make init`: Initialize the project, install dev dependencies, and set up pre-commit hooks.
 - `make format`: Format the code using Ruff.
 - `make lint`: Lint the code using Ruff and MyPy.
 - `make security`: Run security checks using Bandit.